An Elementary Resolution of the Navier-Stokes Existence and Smoothness

 The policy is, let $${L}$$ be the heat operator $${\partial_t-\Delta}$$ in the Navier-Stokes equations $${\begin{cases}\partial_t u -\Delta u=f - \nabla \mathfrak{p}-(u \cdot \nabla)u\\ \mathrm{div}\,u=0 \end{cases}}$$,

-erase the pressure $${\mathfrak{p}}$$ and to approximate the nonlinear term $${(u \cdot \nabla)u}$$ by a sequence of smooth functions, use the fundamental theorem for the difference between the external force $${f}$$ and the approximation term, and show that the limit in Sobolev space is the solution.
+erase the pressure $${\mathfrak{p}}$$ and to approximate the nonlinear term $${(u \cdot \nabla)u}$$ by a sequence of smooth functions, use the locally solvability for the difference between the external force $${f}$$ and the approximation term, and show that the limit in the Sobolev space is the solution.

-[definition of symbols]
+[Definition of symbols]

 $${=\int_{\Omega} \sum_{i=1}^{3} w^{i}(t, x)\varphi^{i}(t, x)dtdx}$$